jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 13 - Incident Prevention.md

 Staff use of corporate systems should be monitored.
 This includes both regular users and system administrators, and monitoring should be done at both the application and O/S layers.
 This helps to identify suspicious user behaviour, be it by an attacker or insider.

 ##### When
 The duration and level of logging should cover this, but a balance must be made between storage cost and the ability to retrospectively query data.
-Stored logs must also comply with dat aprotection
+Stored logs must also comply with data protection laws.

+##### Where
+Logs should be stored in a database with access for monitoring analysts only, and isolated from other corporate trust domains.
+This is in order to prevent an attacker from deleting or modifying logs.